talon-one/talon_one.js/docs/ManagementApi.md

 ## listAccountCollections

-> InlineResponse20015 listAccountCollections(opts)
+> InlineResponse20016 listAccountCollections(opts)

 List collections in account

-List collections in account.
+List account-level collections in the account.

 ### Example